01.03.2006, 17:41 | #21 | ||

 Цитата:

-6] heavy clutch 7] drum brakes 8] leaf springs 9] fixed seats I'm not keen on a non-synchro gearbox, but I can get used to it.
+I'm not keen on a non-synchro gearbox, but I can get used to it.
 That will stop my girlfriend driving it, but then fixed seats does that anyway.
 I doubt it will pass the Government inspection without a brake servo so I may have to change that.
-Will the old engine run on unleaded petrol?
-Leaded petrol is not sold here.
-Will it have seatbelts?
-In fact, this sums up my problem very precisely.
-I like the "classic" appearance - no plastic, big steering wheel, simple controls - but I don't like the "classic" gearbox, brakes and seats.
-Maurice Последний раз редактировалось Maurice; 02.03.2006 в 15:05. |

-02.03.2006, 15:57 | #26 | |||||
+Старый 02.03.2006, 15:57 #26

 Senior Member